vladvino/responses-api-demo-cloudflare/README.md

 # Responsible

-This is an educational exploration at the [OpenAI Responses API](https://platform.openai.com/docs/api-reference/responses)
+This is an educational exploration at the [OpenAI Responses API](https://platform.openai.com/docs/api-reference/responses).

+Check the API out at [worker/index.ts](./worker/index.ts)

 ## Develop